pdipak007/AWS-TERRAFORM-DOCUMENTATION/README.md

 ## AWS VPC, EC2 & Security Groups Documentation

 # Overview

-This task focuses on understanding and implementing AWS core infrastructure services such as VPC, EC2, and Security Groups.
+-This task focuses on understanding and implementing AWS core infrastructure services such as VPC, EC2, and Security Groups.
-The infrastructure is created using both manual (AWS Console) and automated (Terraform) approaches.
+-The infrastructure is created using both manual (AWS Console) and automated (Terraform) approaches.

 # What is AWS?